Hair Loss Glossary

 Loose Anagen Hair Syndrome

 This is a very rare condition but seen more often in females than males, presenting early in childhood, usually between the ages of 2 and 9 as diffuse patches of hair loss.
 This syndrome is characterized by a defective inner root sheath (abnormal keratinization) that prevents it from grasping the hair shaft cuticle.
 As a result the newly growing hair shaft falls out.
 The hair is usually blonde, feels matted or sticky, lusterless and does not require cutting.
-A hair pull is positive for anagen hairs.
+A hair-pull test is positive for anagen hairs.
 No systemic abnormality is associated with it.
 With adolescence the hair grows longer, denser and darker, but the hair pull remains positive.

 Classification of female pattern hair loss.
 It encompasses three stages: Mild (type 1), Moderate (type II) and Extensive (type III).
 In all three stages, there is loss on the front and top of the scalp with preservation of the frontal hairline.
 If the person’s donor hair is stable at the back and sides of the scalp, women of all three types of Ludwig Classification may be candidates for hair transplantation.